superinsight/superinsight-app-doc/docs/guide/case-files.md

 ## Batch Management

-If you need to delete multiple files or add labels to multiple files at a time, Superinsight also provides a batch management function.
+If you need to delete multiple files or apply labels to multiple files at once, Superinsight provides a batch management feature.

-Click on the dots icon beside the filter to enable the multi-select, then you can select all the files you need to do further management.
+Click the dots icon next to the filter to enable multi-selection, then select all the files you want to manage.

 === "Advanced Actions"
     ![Advanced Actions](../assets/images/tutorial/advanced-actions.png)